ausazh/Proto-Azxish/new docs/shift summary.md

     - WH /χʷ/ > backed /ħ/

 - Further Cluster simplification/reduction
-  - All clusters of uv. stop/Q + RH /r̥/ > RH /r̥/ (delete stop)
+  - All clusters of uv. stop/Q + RH /r̥/ > RH /r̥/ (delete stop); affricates > fricatives in this environment also
   - All clusters of stop + Ś /ɕ/ > Č /tɕ/
-  - Nasal-Fricative clusters
+    - All affricates also assimilate > Č /tɕ/
+    - also note that stop + voiced Ź /ʑ/ are not affected!
+    - these affricates are subject to the above Affr-R rule
-    - Only homorganic clusters are allowed
+  - Palatal-Other clusters
-    - Otherwise, insert an epenthetic weak A (changed later)
+    - Insert an epenthetic weak A (changed later) to break
-    - includes fricatives derived from devoiced apprx
+    - clusters to break:
+      - including de/voiced vars of all:
+      - Palatal + Vel/Uv/Lar or V/U/L + Pal
+        - sibiliant and affricate palatals are exempt
   - Trill compensation
     - Vowels are added before word-initial trills, and the trill is geminated
     - E/O depending on front-back of primary stress

+- Hiatus breaking
   - Nasal vowel + Hiatus > Oral vowel + Nasal Consonant
     - Consonant depends on original vowel and is NOT AFFECTED BY PLACE CHAIN SHIFT
     - Vowel is considered BEFORE VOWEL SHIFTS
     - Back vowels > M /m/
     - Front vowels > Ń /ɲ/
-  - Central vowels > N /n/
+    - High Central vowels > N /n/
+    - Low Central vowels > ɴ /ɴ/

 - Vowel shifts
   - Back-Front vowel split